smartDIYs/Manual/EN/Etcher_Laser/manual/first_processing_pc.md

 <img src="./images/first_processing_pc_15.jpg">

-Further details on the software are in the manuals:[SmartDIYs Creator Manual](https://manual.smartdiys.cc/smartdiys-creator-product-outline/)
+Further details on the software are in the manuals:<a target="_blank" href="https://manual.smartdiys.cc/smartdiys-creator-product-outline/">SmartDIYs Creator</a>